c0d3th1sn0w/weather-app/README.md

 # weather-app
-An app which uses Geocode &amp; Dark Sky API for location search and weather lookup.
+A command-line app developed using Javascript (Node.js), which uses Google's Geocode API &amp; for looking up an address and then using the received details to fetch the temperature from the popular Dark Sky API.

-Also included a version of the code (app-promise.js), which does the same thing using promises (the async way!).
+I have also included a version of the code (app-promise.js), which does the same thing using promises (the async way!).

 Usage: